Go Outside Fund

 Eligibility:

-- Applicant must be one of the following: a public charity with approved 501(c)(3) exempt status; a federal, state, or local governmental unit, an Indian tribe; or an accredited school, college, or university.
+- Applicant must be one of the following: a public charity with approved 501(c)(3) exempt status (under section 509(a)(1), 509(a)(2), or 509(a)(3) Type I and Type II); a federal, state, or local governmental unit, an American Indian nation or tribal community; or an accredited school, college, or university.
+The following types of organizations are not eligible for funding: individuals; businesses; section 509(a)(3) Type III supporting organizations; private foundations; and private operating foundations.

 - Project must directly engage youth age pre-K – 12.

-- Project activities must take place after the Go Outside Fund due date.
+- Project activities must take place 6 weeks or more after the Go Outside Fund due date.

 - Project expenses may not have incurred prior to submitting the application.